How to Use The London Tube Like a PRO!

 • The Piccadilly Line (dark blue)

-This is a very simplified explanation of how London’s underground works from the perspective of a visitor.
 Make sure that you check the Transport for London website before departing as the process and fees may have changed.

 I hope this post gives anyone who was feeling nervous or unsure about using the London tube the confidence to get out there and try it!